 - X-Cart - One time license fee by developer

 - Zencart - One time license fee by developer

 - You can manually set up Ecommerce360 tracking for your website!
 More information about that can be found in the MailChimp API docs.
 If you need to contact a developer for help for the Ecommerce360 tags and passing the information back to MailChimp take a look at our Experts Directory.

 - Ecommerce360 can be used in conjunction with Google Analytics tracking or any other tracking option provided by MailChimp.

 How Does It Work ?

 Every campaign you want to track needs to be properly tagged by MailChimp.
-To set up the tracking you'll need to navigate to the Setup step of the Campaign Builder.
-On this step click on the Tracking drop down and check the Ecommerce360 link tracking checkbox.
+To set up Ecommerce tracking you'll need to navigate to the Setup step of the Campaign Builder.
+Scroll down to the Tracking section, then check the Ecommerce360 link tracking checkbox.

 MailChimp will automatically append two tags to each URL in the email campaign.
 They are mc_cid and mc_eid where cid is the internal MailChimp campaign id and eid is the unique, MailChimp-generated id for the list member.

 You'll need to install one of the above shopping cart plugins on your site in order to track the Ecommerce data.
 Once installed, the plugin will listen for the MailChimp tags appended to a URL.
 For example in the case of this URL, http://abcxyz.com/?mc_cid=234klh2lkh234&mc_eid=reth4234lj, the site would capture the two MC variables 234klh2lkh234 and reth4234lj and add them as a site cookie to your webpage.

 When a visitor to the site completes a purchase through your shopping cart, we'll attach the order details to the subscriber's profile in MailChimp for segmenting purposes.
 We'll also pass the purchase details back to your MailChimp campaign reports and the Top Fives chart on the MailChimp Dashboard.